-There is strong longitudinal and cross-sectional evidence that spatial and mathematics abilities are associated in childhood (Atit et al., 2021; Gilligan et al., 2017).
-For example, skills such as mental rotation and block construction performance have been shown to be associated with later mathematics competence (Gilligan et al., 2017; Gunderson et al., 2012; Verdine et al., 2017).
-Additionally, there is evidence that spatial ability is particularly malleable in childhood (Hawes et al., 2022; Uttal et al., 2013) and that the association between spatial skill and mathematics is causal, with numerous studies finding that spatial ability training also leads to improvements in mathematics performance (Hawes et al., 2022).
+There is strong longitudinal and cross-sectional evidence that spatial and mathematics abilities are associated in childhood (Atit et al., 2021; Gilligan, Flouri, & Farran, 2017).
+For example, skills such as mental rotation and block construction performance have been shown to be associated with later mathematics competence (e.g., Gilligan, Flouri & Farran, 2017; Gunderson et al., 2012; Verdine et al., 2017).
+Additionally, there is evidence that spatial ability is particularly malleable in childhood (Uttal et al., 2013; Hawes, Gilligan-Lee & Mix, 2022) and that the association between spatial skill and mathematics is causal, with numerous studies finding that spatial ability training also leads to improvements in mathematics performance (Hawes, Gilligan-Lee & Mix, 2022).
 This evidence demonstrates not only that spatial reasoning is associated with mathematics, but also suggests that it is an important foundation for the development of number and mathematics skills.
-Below, we discuss this association for each of the three types of spatial ability, intrinsic and extrinsic spatial skills and spatial symbols (specifically spatial language and gesture) in turn.
+Below, we discuss this association for each of the three types of spatial ability, intrinsic and extrinsic spatial skills, and spatial symbols (specifically spatial language and gesture) in turn.